andypowe11/vCloudDirector-Docker-Swarm/README.md

 the second to set up etcd2, fleet and swarm.
 Each node is therefore booted twice before the cluster comes up.

+One of the annoying features of using vca-cli is that there seems to be a 1:1 relationship between VMs and vApps.
+So whereas you might expect the master and the 3 nodes to live in a single vApp, unfortunately they have to be deployed to 4 separate vApps.
+Not a major issue but less tidy than I would have liked.

 Swarm is run as a container on each host.
 The Swarm nodes advertise themselves via etcd.
 All nodes form part of the etcd cluster (i.e. there are 4 of them, 3 nodes and 1 master).
 The etcd cluster is created using a token from https://discovery.etcd.io/new?size=4.

+For debugging, you should be able to ssh to the master, using the username 'core' and your private key.
+You can ssh on from there to each of the nodes.
+Other then that, it shouldn't really be necessary to log in to any of the hosts.

+## Future work

+* Persistent storge - no there isn't any currently!
+* Hybrid swarms - building a cluster across vCloud Director / vCloud Air and AWS.